wtsi-hgi/python-hgijson/README.md

 the I/O will be, the performance of this library, compared with that of any other (including the endless JSON libraries touted as "ultra fast"), **is not going to be of realistic concern** given reasonable amounts of data.

-However, if you happen to be serializing huge numbers of objects and need it done extraordinarily fast (in Python?), use of JSON encoders/decoders produced by this library will add a small amount of overhead on-top of the in-built JSON serialization methods.
+However, if you happen to be serializing huge numbers of objects and need it done extraordinarily fast (in Python?), bare in mind that use of JSON encoders/decoders produced by this library will add a small amount of overhead on-top of the in-built JSON serialization methods.
 In addition, the complexity of the mappings used will influence the performance (i.e. if the value of a JSON property is calculated from an object method that deduces the answer to life, the universe and everything, serialization is going to be rather slow).

 ## Alternatives